Communion Ministers (Extraordinary Ministers of Holy Communion)

 Communion Ministers At Mass

 This ministry is for high school juniors through adult who have been confirmed.
 For those who participate in this ministry, we ask for a commitment of at least one weekend Mass per month.
-Scheduling can be flexible for those who travel seasonally.
+Scheduling can be flexible to accommodate availability and for those who travel seasonally.
 Training and mentoring are provided.
-We request that those participating in this ministry attend 1-2 formation opportunities each year.
-This is a wonderful opportunity to share the body and blood of Christ with your fellow parishioners.
-For more details and contact information for both youth and adults, see the Volunteer Flyer for Extraordinary Ministers of Holy Communion at Mass.
+We request that those participating in this ministry attend 1-2 formation opportunities of their choice each year.
+This is a wonderful way to “Share Christ with your fellow parishioners.

 Communion Ministers At Nursing Home and Care Facilities

-For those who participate in this ministry, the commitment varies depending on where the communion minister distributes holy Communion.
+For those who participate in this ministry, the commitment and schedule vary depending on where the communion minister distributes holy Communion.

 Funeral Mass Ministry

 Funeral ministers are parish adults who function as altar servers at Masses of Christian Burial.
 They set up for funerals, assist the priest at Mass and serve as ministers of holy Communion.
 They carry the incense and the cross.
 Funeral ministers are called upon approximately twice per month.
 By their loving service and demeanor, our ministers add distinction and dignity to the liturgy of the church.
 This ministry may include Saturday assistance, as participant schedules allow.

 Greeters welcome parishioners and visitors to Mass.
 On special occasions, greeters may be asked to provide additional service.
 Greeters should be middle school or older.
 Younger children may participate with a parent.
 Greeters arrive 20-25 minutes before Mass.
 Scheduling is done through a sign up sheet in the gathering space (on the Ushers’ Room door).